Terms & Conditions

 First Aid Pro is committed to providing quality, cost-effective First Aid Courses throughout Australia.
 First Aid Pro guarantee to not be beaten on any written price on like for like courses that are for nationally recognised First Aid Training .
-Should you find a lower price elsewhere, simply call our customer service line on (08) 7120 2570 during business hours to arrange a price match and 5% discount on the advertised equivalent First Aid Course fee.
+Should you find a lower price elsewhere, simply fill out our instant price match form to arrange a price match 12% discount on the advertised equivalent First Aid Course fee.

 You must claim the price guarantee at the time of your initial booking.

 First Aid Pro’s usual refund and cancellation and policies still apply.

 To receive your First Aid Certificate on the day of your training, please ensure that you have booked and paid for training prior to the course date and provided your USI and other mandatory requirements and are deemed competent upon successful completion.
 First Aid Pro looks forward to seeing you at one of our many locations shortly.